eclipse-vertx/vert.x/core_manual_groovy.md

 ## Undeploying a Verticle

-Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `undeployVerticle` passing in the deployment id that was returned from the call to `deployVerticle`
+Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the method `undeployVerticle` passing in the deployment id that was returned from the call to `deployVerticle`

     def deploymentID = container.deployVerticle(main)